 Who Can’t Get Dental Implants?

-There are some contra-indicators to getting dental implants.
+There are some contra-indicators of getting dental implants Tijuana.

-Patients with severe periodontitis — gum disease — aren’t eligible.
+- Patients with severe periodontitis — gum disease — aren’t eligible.
 There must also be sufficient bone volume to support the implant.
-Patients who have been missing teeth too long and have lost bone volume therefor aren’t good candidates.
+Patients who have been missing teeth too long and have lost bone volume therefore aren’t good candidates.

 Various health issues that would otherwise put you at risk during a surgical procedure may also be a factor.
 Consult your dentist if you’re unsure.